EOxServer/eoxserver/docs/sphinx/en/users/atp_sum.rst

 Any existing task can be in one of the following states:

- * ACCEPTED  - a new enqueued task waiting to be pulled by an ATPD (initial
+ * ACCEPTED  - a new enqueued task waiting to be pulled by an ATPD (initial state)
- * state) SCHEDULED - a task pulled (dequeued) by an ATPD but not yet started
+ * SCHEDULED - a task pulled (dequeued) by an ATPD but not yet started
- * RUNNING   - a task being processed by an ATPD PAUSED    - a task which has
+ * RUNNING   - a task being processed by an ATPD
- * been put on hold and which is waiting to be resumed FINISHED  - a task which
+ * PAUSED    - a task which has been put on hold and which is waiting to be resumed
- * has been finished successfully (terminal state) FAILED    - a task which has
+ * FINISHED  - a task which has been finished successfully (terminal state)
- * been finished by a failure (terminal state)
+ * FAILED    - a task which has been finished by a failure (terminal state)

 When a task is created and enqueued for processing (ACCEPTED) it is stored in the DB task queue waiting for an ATPD to pull the task out.
 In this state, it is safely stored and protected against failures and shut-downs of both of the producer (ATPD can access the DB) and of the ATPD (producer can access the DB).

-When a task is in one of the intermediate states (SCHEDULED, RUNNING, or PAUSED) it is being processed by an ATPD and it is vulnerable to its possible failures.
-In these states, any unexpected crash of ATPD could leave a task in intermediate state forever.
-Therefore each task type has assigned security time-out after which the task is considered to be abandoned and shall be re-enqueued for new processing (ACCEPTED).
+When a task is in one of the intermediate states (SCHEDULED, RUNNING, or PAUSED) it is being processed by an ATPD and it is vulnerable to possible failures.
+In these states, any unexpected crash of the ATPD could leave a task in an intermediate state forever.
+Therefore each task type has assigned a security time-out after which the task is considered to be abandoned and shall be re-enqueued for new processing (ACCEPTED).
 A task, however, can be re-enqueued for limited times (3 times by default).
 After the number of restarts has been exceeded the task will be rejected (FAILED).
 This mechanism ensures that no task would be abandoned unfinished after an occasional ATPD crash but also that a defective task would get stacked in the time-out loop.

-When a task is in one of the terminal states (FINISHED or FAILED) it is safely stored by the DB.
+When a task is in one of the terminal states (FINISHED or FAILED) it is safely stored in the DB.
 By default a terminated task will be stored forever, however, it is possible to specify an task type specific time-out after which the terminated tasks will be removed automatically.